boxcutter/kvm/docs/configure-bridged-networking.md

 On the other hand, if a `NetworkManager` configuration is being managed by `netplan`, it will include a `renderer` stanza that says `renderer: NetworkManager`.
-It's not unusual for there to be any configuration in the netplan file, because currently, NetworkManager isn't very well integrated into netplan on Ubuntu.
+It's not unusual for there to be zero configuration in the actual netplan file, because currently, NetworkManager isn't very well integrated into netplan on Ubuntu.
 You can't use `netplan try` to experiment with new configurations, for example.